Logo of the website

 Both brokers have a good reputation and have been established in Switzerland for a long time.
 They are both regulated in Switzerland and will provide the same level of security.
 They both offer access to many stock exchanges.
 And since they are both in Switzerland, they must levy Swiss Stamp Tax Duty.

 We start with the custody fees.
-The maximum is 120 CHF per year at Saxo, while 200 CHF per year at Swissquote, a slight advantage for Saxo.
+You pay nothing at Saxo, while you pay 200 CHF per year at Swissquote, a significant advantage for Saxo.
 Also, Swissquote charges an extra 0.03% fee (without maximum) on assets above one million CHF.

 We need to compare the trading fees of these two brokers.
 On the SIX Stock Exchange, here are some examples of costs for these brokers: